leehuk/factorio-tnfp/README.md

 TNfP makes your factorio train network work for you, the player.

 ### Important Note
-**This mod is currently experimental.**  There's a reasonable amount of complexity and state tracking required for the relatively simple behaviour and with only limited personal testing in solo mode, it may be unstable.
+**This mod is currently experimental.**  It's in early development and there's a reasonable amount of complexity and state tracking required for the base level of functionality.
+With the limited personal testing in solo mode its had it may be unstable and it may crash.
+Bug reports via [github.com](https://github.com/leehuk/factorio-tnfp/) are preferred, with the crash log.

+**This mod is not recommended in multiplayer mode yet.**  There's work to be done handling players becoming invalid etc so I expect crashes in multiplayer mode -- though the core codes mostly there.
+Its a challenge for me to test though so if you're interested let me know, particularly if theres a possibility of doing some live debugging/fixing one evening in a Western EU timezone.

 ### Features
 * Controllable behaviour and timeouts for dispatching and arrivals.